sighupio/distribution/docs/schemas/kfddistribution-kfd-v1alpha2.md

 ### Description

 BlockSize specifies the CIDR prefex length to use when allocating per-node IP blocks from the main IP pool CIDR.
 WARNING: The value for this field cannot be changed once set.
+Default is 26.

 ## .spec.distribution.modules.networking.tigeraOperator.overrides